Asteroid Software

 Windows-based software for asteroid calculation only (making it also more affordable for asteroid work).

 While this is a stand-alone Asteroids Calculation app, Mark also has a CCRS Horoscope app that integrates with it.
 So, you have the choice of software for full astrology chart work, but you don’t need a chart calculation app to use this CWAstEph software.
-This is a big advantage.
+This gives you the advantage of choice.

 The CWAstEph Asteroid App is super easy to use, with a single page input and very few fields to fill in (though, you’ll need to remember to change the birth time/date to its UT/GMT time as the input for the calculations), once you have it set up for your computer system.
 So, it’s very quick to use!